ringcentral/ringcentral-web-phone/README.md

 ### Todo:

 - create some slides to talk about the reasoning for getting rid of SIP.js
-- release the first version
-- create a demo project for conference
-  - because it is mainly restful api, it is not part of the SDK
-- receive dtmf?
-  - Not possible with WebRTC: https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Using_DTMF
 - integration tests
   - better to test the SIP message flow
 - documentation